lmassaron/CarND-MPC-Project/README.md

 The suggested action on steering and throttle could then prove unsuitable for the present situation because based on a state situation which is not actual.
 That could increase the CTE and orientation error, calling for furthermore actions that, as the previous ones cannot be timely, causing more and more errors.
 In the end, that will make the vehicle oscillating around the intended trajectory causing it to get off-road at higher speeds.

-As a solution I combined:
+As a solution I devised:

-* Using the actual speed and car's position, I try to predict its position after the latency in order to feed into the MPC solver a more likely position to be evaluated.
-This results in an anticipation of the latency effects, making the first prediction of the solver as actual for the car's state.
+* Using the actual speed and car's position and the previous steering and throttle input, I try to predict the car's position, orientation (psi) and velocity after the latency in order to feed into the MPC solver a more likely state to be evaluated by the solver.
+This results in an anticipation of the latency effects, making the first prediction of the solver correct even in presence of latency.

-* Since there are N predictions, we can take a few ones, for instance the first five, average them, and return a solution for MPC steering and throttle actuaction values which is incorporating a future state well beyond the 100 milliseconds latency (five predictions, with dt=0.05, contain information on about 250 milliseconds)

-Please note that in the current implementation actuator dynamics have not been taken into account (because they have not been measured), but they could be easily dealt with because of the averaging of the first five solver's predictions.

 ## Dependencies